 Applications that do not have special provisions for distributing their work in the cluster can be replicated on different nodes.
-If the application is designed so that different users can run separate copies of the application on a single computer, then this effect can be extended to distribute the workload to the nodes of the cluster by using Global File Services (GFS).
+If the application that access the same file is to be run simultaneously, share the files between cluster nodes by using Global Files Services (hereinafter GFS) function.
+It means that distributing the applications on multiple nodes increases the effect of load balancing.